Skip to main content

 Proud to be Poor Under the Filipino First Policy

 Here's an AI art I found on Facebook.
 The illustration above shows some entrepreneurs eating.
 Meanwhile, there's a poor family that's proudly dressed in rags.
 There are proud people and humble people in all types of social classes.
 If you can have an ugly vain person, then you can have a proud poor person.
-The poor family displays their arrogance by holding their heads up high, in pride, in a place they couldn't afford.
+The poor family displays its arrogance by holding its head high in pride, in a place it couldn't afford.
 In fact, you may even discover some people are poor, not because they're poor, but because of their pride.
 Some people either become poor or stay poor in spending stuff that they don't really need, to impress people they don't even like!

 The picture that I showed above the first paragraph may represent the Philippines (but also Venezuela, Cuba, and North Korea) vs. the developed countries.
 The poor family members have no regard that they're bringing in their dirt into a fancy restaurant.
 The restaurant doesn't need to be first class.
 The restaurant may belong to the middle-income diners (which I enjoy eating at).
 The poor family may even be too proud to accept work that the restaurant owner may give them.